tomjwells/coti-node-images/README.md

 Below are the three files involved in the build process:

 - [.github/workflows/update-image.yml](https://github.com/tj-wells/coti-node-images/blob/master/.github/workflows/update-image.yml) - The GitHub Action workflow file itself, that describes the build process
-- [check-for-new-release](https://github.com/tomjwells/coti-node-images/blob/master/check-for-new-release) - A python script called by update-image.yml, which is simply used to check that the latest Coti node version matches the latest Docker image.
+- [check-for-new-release](https://github.com/tomjwells/coti-node-images/blob/master/check-for-new-release) - A short python script called by update-image.yml, which checks that the latest Coti node version matches the latest Docker image tag.
 - [create-properties](https://github.com/tj-wells/coti-node-images/blob/master/create-properties) - A script that generates a  `fullnode.properties` file from the environment variables.
 This is to be run in the Docker container before launching the main Coti node program.
 It also downloads the appropriate clusterstamp file for MainNet or TestNet when necessary.

 # 🐳 Overview of the Build Process

 This section gives a high-level overview of the build process executed by <a href="https://github.com/tj-wells/coti-node-images/blob/master/.github/workflows/update-image.yml" target="_blank">this workflow file</a>.

 Most of the workflow file is common to any GitHub action that builds a container image and pushes it to a container registry.
-The main step of interest, in which slight modifications are made to the basic Coti node repository, is one called "Modify coti-node Repository", which performs the following operations before executing the build:
+The main step of interest, in which slight modifications are made to the basic Coti node repository, is one called "Modify coti-node Repository", which performs only one change to the Coti repository, which is to copy in the file [create-properties](https://github.com/tj-wells/coti-node-images/blob/master/create-properties) before performing the build.
+This is done so that that script may be run on launching the container to create the `fullnode.properties` file from environment variables.

-1. Clones the official Coti release.
-2. Copies the script ([create-properties](https://github.com/tj-wells/coti-node-images/blob/master/create-properties)), into the directory so that it is shipped along with the original code.

 # Workflow runs that created previous images